scottyviscosity/the-harsh-north/roleplaying-system.md

     - Armor instead provides *damage reduction* which can be mitigated by a high *strength* score and weapons with high *armor piercing* scores.
 1. Finesse fighting is available to any character and offers a chance to bypass armor's damage reduction.
 1. Magic is rare and very powerful, but comes at a price to the wielder, potentially draining their life force or driving them insane.
-1. Magic items and magical healing are rare.
+1. Magic items and magical healing are extremely rare.

 ## Rulebook
 For simplicity, only the core rule book is allowed.
 I've also included a handful of cheat sheets for D&D 3.5 rules.